By Rosalia Arias

 To help you decide where to list, here’s an overview of the most popular metasearch websites in the hotel industry today.

 Launched in 2005 and purchased by Expedia Group in 2012, Trivago now works with more than 180 OTAs around the world.
 The site offers a cost-per-click model, in which the hotel is charged the amount it bids for each click, and a cost-per-acquisition model, in which the hotel pays a predefined percentage on the value of bookings.
 With either model, when users click on the advertised rate they are directed to the hotel’s website to complete the booking.
-To find out how to get listed on Trivago or how to take advantage of Trivago’s Free Booking Links.
+Find out how to get listed on Trivago or how to take advantage of Trivago’s Free Booking Links.

 Another one of the original metasearch channels, KAYAK first appeared in 2004 and was purchased by Booking Holdings in 2013.
 Today, the company operates seven brands, including HotelsCombined, and works with more than 60 international sites in over 20 languages.
-Click here to find out more about advertising on KAYAK.
+Find out more about advertising on KAYAK.

 Formerly Bezurk, Wego is a travel metasearch site based in Singapore.
 The site operates in 76 countries and in over 22 languages but is most popular in the Asia Pacific and MENA (the Middle East and North Africa) regions, where it is the #1 travel app for IOS and Android devices.
 Wego allows users to shop and compare flight and hotel prices from over 700 travel sites.
-Click here to find out how to get listed on Wego.
+Find out how to get listed on Wego.

 Founded in 2003 in Edinburgh, Scotland, Skyscanner was acquired by Shanghai-based Trip.com Holdings in 2016.
 Today, Skyscanner is used by 100 million people per month in 52 markets and is available in over 30 languages.
 Launched in 2014, the Skyscanner Hotels service has grown to become a global sales platform for hotel brands and OTAs.
-To find out more about hotel integrations with Skyscanner, click here.
+Find out more about hotel integrations with Skyscanner.